About Mayor Scott Singer

 Mayor Singer has expanded support for public schools by making improved and stronger schools a city priority.
 He came up with the plan to partner with the school district to build a new public school on city land, adding the city’s first new school in more than a decade.
-The new school adds nearly 1,200 student seats and enabled two vital school rebuilding projects to be completed on schedule.
+The new Blue Lake Elementary School adds nearly 1,200 student seats and enabled two vital school rebuilding projects to be completed on schedule.
 Singer also initiated the city’s partnership with a non-profit for mental health counseling for Boca high school students, the first municipal partnership of this type in South Florida.
 Scott has also voted for greater funding for Boca Police to support and augment the safety efforts of the school district.

 Mayor Singer cares deeply about enhancing the quality of life for Boca Raton residents.
 Scott started and led the city’s successful effort to obtain a Brightline high-speed rail station in Downtown, which will improve mobility and connect Boca to a major transportation network.
 The expanded economic development initiatives he has championed have helped bring thousands of high-paying jobs to Boca Raton.
-He held a Waterfront Visioning Session in partnership with residents and local architects that provided the framework for the forthcoming Wildflower Park along the Intracoastal Waterway.
+He held a Waterfront Visioning Session in partnership with residents and local architects that provided the framework for the new Wildflower Park along the Intracoastal Waterway.

 Singer has worked to increase transparency and accessibility of city government, through reductions of red tape and use of technology for access to permits and key information.
 Scott sponsored three sets of ethics reforms that set stronger requirements concerning ethics inquires and to safeguard against potential conflicts of interest.
 Scott has held a series of regular town hall meetings since his first year as a council member, which has enabled thousands of residents to communicate with him directly.